🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Photorealistic closeup detail of black velvet holiday elements: a row of plush black velvet stockings with monogrammed tags hanging from a dark mantel, black velvet ribbon tied on a wreath edge in frame, and a corner of a sofa showing a black velvet pillow and folded velvet throw; lighting that softly absorbs and diffuses, highlighting the nap and richness of the fabric; intimate, cozy mood; no people

-Black velvet adds warmth to the space, keeping the mood inviting.
+Black velvet adds warmth to the space while keeping the mood inviting.
 It absorbs light beautifully and brings that expensive, soft-focus vibe.
 Use it sparingly but purposefully.

-I tried adding black velvet accents a few years ago, and it surprised me how warm the room felt afterward.
+A friend of mine added black velvet accents a few years ago, and it surprised her how warm the room felt afterward.
 Even a single ribbon made the whole space look richer.

 Where to use it